UI-Research/mobility-from-poverty/README.md

 4. Add, commit, and push the files to GitHub.
 5. Open a pull request to the branch that GitHub pages uses.

-# License

-todo(aaron): find the appropriate license

 # Contact

-**For Urban employees only, please reach out to the "umf-mobilitymetrics3" slack channel if you have questions.** For external users please contact [Aaron R. Williams](awilliams@urban.org) with questions.
+**For Urban employees only, please reach out to the "umf-mobilitymetrics3" slack channel if you have questions.** For external users please contact Aaron R. Williams with questions.